jayleighton/siya-kolisi-pp1/README.md

 Github Pages was used to deploy the live website.
 The instructions follow below:

 1. Log in to Github
-2. Find the respository for the project
+2. Find the repository for the project
 3. Click on the Settings link
 4. Select Pages from the tree menu
 5. Under the source option, select Deploy from a branch